A distribution-guided Mapper algorithm: Methods

 \subsection{Evaluation metric}

 The silhouette coefficient ($SC$) is often used as a measure to evaluate the quality of (overlap) clustering \cite{hanClusterAnalysis2012}.
-The $SC$ assesses how well the clusters are separated, how close the clusters are, and is stable for overlap clustering.
+The $SC$ assesses how well the clusters are separated, how close the clusters are, and whether they are stable for overlap clustering.
 Suppose we have $n$ samples in dataset $D$ that could be divided into $k$ clusters: $C_1,...,C_k$.
-For any two data points $x,~x'\in D$, the compactness of the cluster to which $x$ belongs can be defined as:
+For any two data points $x,~x'\in D$, the compactness of the cluster to which $x$ belongs can be defined as

 where $d(x,x')$ represents the distance between $x$ and $x'$, $|C_i|$ is the number of data points in cluster $i$.
-The degree of separation between $x$ and other clusters can be computed as:
+The degree of separation between $x$ and other clusters can be computed as

-And the $SC$ of $x$ is:
+And the $SC$ of $x$ is

 The value of the $SC$ ranges from $-1$ to $1$.
 A value close to $1$ indicates the point is close to the current cluster, and more distinct from other clusters.
 If the $SC$ is less than $0$, it means the point is closer to other clusters compared to the current cluster, and it usually indicates bad clustering results.
 The clustering of the whole dataset can be assessed by taking the average of the $SC$s of all points.